MartinCastroAlvarez/langchain-virtual-assistant/README.md

 poetry run python3 agent.py
 ```

-4. Run the Jupyter Notebook
+4. You can also run the Jupyter Notebook, but you will need to create an `.env` with an `OPENAI_API_KEY`.

 ```bash
 poetry run jupyter notebook ./asistente_medico.ipynb